-Despite being a co-prosecuting attorney with Clark, Christopher Darden had limited trial experience.
-Still, as a black man amid a majority black jury, his participation was important so as to dismiss the notion that the otherwise all-white prosecution had racist motivations against Simpson.
+Despite being a co-prosecuting attorney with Clark, Darden had limited trial experience.
+Still, as a Black man amid a majority Black jury, his participation was important so as to dismiss the notion that the otherwise all-white people prosecution had racist motivations against Simpson.

 Although Darden floundered at the start of the trial and was purportedly intimidated by Cochran, he gained momentum as events progressed.
 However, he made a consequential mistake when he demanded that Simpson try on the infamous bloody gloves, which ended up being too small for the accused's hands.

 The loss of the Simpson trial devastated Darden, who was known for his short fuse, and he took a leave of absence.